-How to make your research data FAIR Reusable Interoperable Accessible Findable are all FAIR
+How to make your research data FAIR Reusable Interoperable Accessible Findable

 The data usually need to be integrated with other data.
 In addition, the data need to interoperate with applications or workflows for analysis, storage, and processing.

 Use standards to encode data